M3ssman/spaceinvaders-104/README.md

 X11Util: Open[1]: NamedX11Display[:0, 0x7fd52c015f60, refCount 1, unCloseable false]

 ```
 This time, pressing Ctrl+C gently releases them Ghosts.

-Still, it's not a clean Solution, but the Best I found.
+#### JOGL, the Frames, the Display and it's Context

+No matter, I wasn't the only one facing these Problems.
+Reading [How to close a JOGL window] put me on the right track
+to destroy the GLWindow or the Frame when Game Rendering stops.
+The X11Utill-Message went away, but unfortunatly I still need to Ctrl+C to get the Terminal back.
+Not a clean Solution, but the Best I found so far.

 ### JOGL Events